deliveroo/routemaster/README.md

 instance by severely limiting payload contents.

-The rationale is that, much like it's all too easy to add non-RESTful routes to a web application, it's all too easy to damage a microservice architecture by building function across services, thus coupling them too tightly.
+The rationale is that, much like it's all too easy to add non-RESTful routes to a web application, it's all too easy to damage a resource-oriented architecture by spreading concerns across applications, thus coupling them too tightly.

 #### Leverage HTTP to scale